enableops/enableops.github.io/docs/intro.md

 *Phew, now with the hardest part behind us we can finilize the setup.
 Seriously, we have only 3 small steps and 1 copy-paste shell command left.*

-**We are security first** = we won't be asking you for direct access to your cluster and it's you who will be running deployment commands, for this you (and your project) will need an access to our modules, therefore we need to authenticate your `google accout` and read a `list of projects` available to you.
+**We are security first** = we won't be asking you for direct access to your cluster and it's you who will be running deployment commands, for this you (and your project) will need to have access to our modules, therefore we need to authenticate your `google accout` and read a `list of projects` available to you.

 <LoginStep controller={controller}/>